Guide to Planning a Field Day

 A couple of weeks before field day, Physical Education teachers can instruct their students on what kinds of activities they can expect on field day.
 Practice activities and games they may not be familiar with or experienced in.

 All teachers can also review with kids important rules and guidelines for field day, such as maintaining good sportsmanship, what they might need to bring and what they should expect.
-Be sure to remind them the day before and the day of about everything you’ve been discussing with them over the days leading up to field day.
+Be sure to remind them the day before and the day of about everything you’ve discussed leading up to field day.

 4. Coordinate With Concession Stand Vendors